patricia-gallardo/patricia-gallardo.github.io/appearences.md

 * [CppCast Episode 120: Java with Patricia Aas](https://youtu.be/stxB-BZSUYo)

 ### Channel9
-Interviewed by [Seth Juarez](https://twitter.com/sethjuarez) on [Channel9](https://channel9.msdn.com/Events/NDC/NDC-Oslo-2017/C9L15) during NDC Oslo in June 2017
+Interviewed by [Seth Juarez](https://twitter.com/sethjuarez) on Channel9 during NDC Oslo in June 2017 (Video is gone)
-<iframe src="https://channel9.msdn.com/Events/NDC/NDC-Oslo-2017/C9L15/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>